 Although moisture-related flooring problems have always plagued the industry, as formulations began to change for specific applications it became increasingly important to be sure that concrete slabs under the flooring installations were dry in order to prevent moisture-related problems down the road.

-With the recent advent of the industry’s focus on lowering VOCs (volatile organic compounds) in building products, different adhesive and flooring products on the market today can vary greatly in their tolerances to extended elevated moisture conditions.
+With the recent advent of the industry’s focus on lowering VOCs (volatile organic compounds) in building products, different adhesives and flooring products on the market today can vary greatly in their tolerances to extended elevated moisture conditions.

-For the best results, accurate RH testing should always be performed in order to a) determine the current slab moisture content, and b) be sure the product specified is compatible with the slab moisture levels, or c) choose an alternate product that meets the current moisture conditions of the slab.
+For the best results, accurate RH testing should always be performed in order to a) determine the current slab moisture condition, and b) be sure the product specified is compatible with the slab moisture levels, or c) choose an alternate product that meets the current moisture conditions of the slab.